 18 numbered copies

 During a spring tournament, I could follow the players of the rugby team Les Cheminotes de Strasbourg in one of my favorite games: observing and attempting to capture the attitudes of bodies in movement.
-Clubhouse preparation, intimate and close-up setting like a locker room, or in a frame that at once exceeds and underlines them, huge and stripped background as outdoor studio.
+Clubhouse preparation, intimate and close-up setting of the locker room, then the giant frame of the field that at once exceeds and underlines the bodies, stripped background, outdoor studio.

 Bookcover of Baldamus ou le diable aux trousses by German writer Oskar Wöhrlé, published in French for the first time by La Nuée Bleue.
 An autobiographical novel of wandering and exile in early twentieth century Europe.